CSC207-2022F-UofT/course-project-macrosoft/README.md

 6. Verification: Stores the verification code that has been set, with the user(id) that receives the code and the time it was requested.

 ## Architecture and Design Pattern
 We construct our project in a way that it is consistent with both the Clean Architecture and SOLID principle.
-The UI and algorithms also interact in a way that follows the pattern MVC Model-View-Controller design pattern.
+The UI and algorithms also interact in a way that follows the pattern MVPC Model-View-Presenter-Controller design pattern.
 Each use case has its own package and all components, interactors, presenters and controllers are organized in the package of the by use case.

 ## Future Enhencements
 - Payment System.